 Divorce is difficult enough without having problems getting access to the information and resources you need.
 Taking the time now to select and use a password tool to organize your online accounts will help smooth the way.

 Resources About Digital Accounts

 These sites provide excellent advice about how to have your online accounts handled after your death, which is something to consider when you change your will after your divorce.
 It’s also critical to consider some of this advice about how to have someone manage these on your behalf you become incapacitated or otherwise unable to do so after your divorce.

 - “Digital Assets Addendum to Will–Basics.”
-Free to create a digital assets addendum; a nominal fee to actually be able to print and download it.
+It’s free to create a digital assets addendum; pay a nominal fee to print and download it.